dojo/docs/dojo/store.rst

 promises/deferreds instead of plain values.
 The interface requires no other knowledge of specific callbacks to operate.

+* Objects returned from the data store (via query or get) should be plain JavaScript objects whose properties can be typically accessed and modified through standard property access.

 = Dojo Store API =